mlagatuz/trie-interview-question/README.md

 # trie-interview-question

+***UPDATE***

+***Apparently my logic and algorithm doesn't quite work!
+While coding something up, I found an edge case which breaks my logic!
+My Trie class can locate "this", "that", "those" pathways; it fails if I give "tho" as an input.
+Let me rethink this out***

 ## Motivation

 During a coding round, I was asked a question about the data structure "trie".
 As the interviewer detailed the question on the whiteboard, I recognized a "trie" would be an appropriate ds to use.
 While I struggled with the answer during the interview, I knew I needed to attempt and complete the problem on my own.
 It's a work in progress, while I continue to study, code, and practice.